-The Statutory Board is comprised of the Managing Director, Group Corporate Services Director, Group Financial Director and Group Operations Director (until resignation on 15 October 2021).
-The Operational Board of Forza is comprised of the Managing Director, Group Corporate Services Director, Group Financial Director, Group Operations Director (until resignation on 15 October 2021), Commercial Director, Principle Operations Manager and Finance Manager.
+The Statutory Board is comprised of the Managing Director, Group Corporate Services Director and Group Financial Director.
+The Operational Board of Forza is comprised of the Group Operations Director, Commercial Director, Site Director and the wider functional senior management team.

 The Statutory Board meets on a monthly basis.
-In addition to the scheduled programme of Statutory Board meetings, the Operational Board and wider senior management team meet weekly, during which feedback from various business units with particular focus on specific stakeholder groups is fed back to the wider Operational Board.
+In addition to the scheduled programme of Statutory Board meetings, the Operational Board meet weekly, during which feedback from various business units with particular focus on specific stakeholder groups is understood and actioned as appropriate, which could include escalation to the IPL Group Operations Board.